algolia/docsearch/docs/src/tips.md

 What is clearly thought out is clearly and concisely expressed.

-We really recommend you to read this blog post about [how to build a helpful search for techniacal documentation][2].
+We really recommend that you read this blog post about [how to build a helpful search for technical documentation][2].

 [1]: https://www.sitemaps.org/index.html
 [2]: